 At the other end of the scale(s), there’s the old logic that horses carrying 11-00 or more tend to struggle over 34f at Aintree.

 That’s proven to be an old wife’s tale, with a number of weightier winners taking the line in the past decade.
-But in recent times, five of the last six winners have been handicapped at 10-13 or lower, so perhaps this is another pattern to follow.
+But, between 2016 and 2023, six of the seven winners had been handicapped at 10-13 or lower, so perhaps this is another pattern to follow.

 Odds: The Price is Right